arduino/docs-content/content/hardware/02.uno/boards/uno-q/tutorials/04.update-image/update-image.md

 ## Download & Install CLI Tool

 1. Download the [Arduino Flasher CLI](https://www.arduino.cc/en/software/) for your OS (MacOS / Linux / Windows)
-2. Unzip the downloaded file, (you will receive a executable binary named `arduino-flasher-fli`)
+2. Unzip the downloaded file, (you will receive a executable binary named `arduino-flasher-cli`)

 ### Verify Tool Is Installed